Tia Sharp murder trial: Stuart Hazell jailed for 38 years

 "I accept that none of your previous convictions were for serious violence.
 You have a psychiatric history of suicide attempts and self harm.
 Your coping strategies were drugs and alcohol."

-"None of these matters is an excuse for what you did to Tia, but they are matters which I can, and do, take into account in fixing the minimum term."'Hurt him'
+"None of these matters is an excuse for what you did to Tia, but they are matters which I can, and do, take into account in fixing the minimum term."

 As Hazell was led away, someone in the public gallery shouted "beast".